Please read the following information to help you decide whether to apply to the Psychotherapy Training Program.

 Each year, the Institute accepts approximately eight staff therapists.
 We schedule interviews for as many applicants as possible.
 Depending upon the number of applications we receive, we may not be able to offer a personal interview to all candidates meeting the minimum requirements.
 The Selection Committee makes all decisions about personal interviews and the selection of trainees; its decisions are final.

-All written materials that you submit as part or in support of your application become the property of the Institute.
+All written materials you submit as part or in support of your application become the property of the Institute.
 If you are not selected, we’ll destroy all application materials.

 Submit your completed financial aid application via email to firstname.lastname@example.org, or via snail mail to: